Ahmed takes five to leave England on brink of win

 Rehan Ahmed's stunning five-wicket haul left England on the verge of victory in the third Test against Pakistan and a historic clean sweep.

-Ahmed, the 18-year-old making his debut as the youngest man to play a Test for England, ripped through the home batting on the third day in Karachi.
+Ahmed, making his debut as the youngest man to play a Test for England, ripped through the home batting on the third day in Karachi.

-His 5-48 made him the youngest leg-spinner to take a five-wicket haul in a men's Test.
+At 18 years and 128 days, his 5-48 made him the youngest man to take a five-wicket haul on Test debut.
 He was the architect of a Pakistan collapse of seven wickets for 52 runs.

 Jack Leach had earlier raised the prospect of a three-day finish with three wickets in the first hour, only for half-centuries from Babar Azam and Saud Shakeel to delay England.